M2Team/NanaZip/ReadMe.md

   - [x] Provide the new icons.
   - [x] Start modernizing the core implementation.
   - [x] Add the UI stack based on XAML Islands which is used in NanaZip.
-  - [x] Start modernizing the UI with XAML Islands with the Windows 11 control style, dark and light mode support.
+  - [x] Start modernizing the UI with XAML Islands with dark and light mode support.
   - [ ] Continue to modernize the UI with XAML Islands with the Windows 11 control style, dark and light mode support.
   - [ ] Full Accessibility support in all UI components.